Encyclopaedia Inflationaris: Conclusions

 With \ASPIC, we have provided a new tool to treat any model of inflation and this has led us to derive observational predictions for $\Nmodel$ models. \ASPIC is an evolutive project and therefore the next steps will be to complete and upgrade it with new models.
-Finally, the ultimate goal is to identify which $\ASPIC$ model is performing the best for explaining cosmological data.
+Finally, the ultimate goal is to identify which $\ASPIC$ models are performing the best at explaining cosmological data.
 In order to carry out this task, an appropriate method is to use Bayesian evidence and model comparison.
-Then, we should be able to identify, in a statistically well-defined manner, what might be called ``the best model of inflation''.
+Then, we should be able to identify, in a statistically well-defined manner, and for any data sets, what might be called ``the best model of inflation''~\cite{Martin:2014rqa, Vennin:2015eaa, CORE:2016ymi, Hardwick:2018zry, Martin:2024nlo}.